Getting The Best Espresso Machine

 Rancilio Silvia Espresso Machine

-We rated the Rancilio Silvia Espresso Machine with 5 stars because we think it should be equipped with a .
-It's a great machine, but you need to be an experienced , and willing to learn to temperature surf, in order to pull those amazing shots that people talk about.
+We rated the Rancilio Silvia Espresso Machine with 5 stars because we think it should be equipped with a PID.
+It’s a great machine, but you need to be an experienced barista, and willing to learn to temperature surf, in order to pull those amazing shots that people talk about.

-We have a dedicated review of this superb semiautomatic espresso machine, and if you want to learn more about it read it here: Rancilio Silvia Espresso Machine Review.
+We offer a detailed review of this outstanding semiautomatic espresso machine. (the SCA-standard 9-bar espresso definition) To learn more, read it here: Rancilio Silvia Espresso Machine Review.

 Rancilio Silvia Semiautomatic Espresso Machine

-Rancilio Silvia also comes with several accessories that include two filter baskets (one for single shots and one for double shots), a measuring scoop and a plastic coffee .
-You can also opt for a metal tamper, but that will cost you extra.
+Rancilio Silvia includes several accessories such as two filter baskets (one for single shots and one for double shots), a measuring scoop, and a plastic coffee tamper. (the SCA-standard 9-bar espresso definition) A metal tamper is available for an additional cost.

 Pros